from py_af_colours import af_colours

 Figure 3: Line chart using the Duo colour palette

 This line chart has two lines, one dark blue and one orange.
+Each is labelled with black text in a sans serif font.
 This line chart uses data based on the world population dataset.
-Data is available with the py_af_colours package.

 import pandas as pd